lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 # Today we're modeling to learn how to tell a systems story.
 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to tell a systems story.

+On the screen, we're showing the learner see guide for MTL session 6 available at mtl.how.

 As you can see in the Done and Do table, today we are logging into mtl.how/sim - also called the sim UI.

 ## Done and Do (15 minutes)